Patricia L. Herbold

 Patricia Louise Herbold (born 1940) is a chemist, former city mayor, and the former United States Ambassador to the Republic of Singapore.

 Early life

 Ambassador Herbold was born in and grew up in Cincinnati, Ohio.
 She received a B.A. in chemistry from Edgecliff College (now part of Xavier University) in Cincinnati in 1962, graduating cum laude.
-She later received a J.D. law degree from the Northern Kentucky University Salmon P. Chase College of Law in 1977, graduating second in her class.
+She later received a J.D. degree from the Northern Kentucky University Salmon P. Chase College of Law in 1977, graduating second in her class.

 Career

 Chemistry

 Ambassador Herbold initially worked for the federal government as an analytical chemist dealing with water pollution.
 She later served as Chief of the Data Processing Unit of the Federal Water Pollution Control Administration Lake Erie Program Office.

 Law

-After working in pollution control, Herbold began a career as an attorney.
-She was a prosecutor from 1978 to 1979.
+After retiring from the federal government, getting married, and raising three children, Herbold began a career as an attorney.
+She was a prosecutor and had a private practice from 1978 to 1979.
 Later, she was Associate Regional Counsel for Prudential Insurance of America from 1979 to 1988.
-For two years from 1988 to 1990, she was the General Counsel of Bank One.
+For two years from 1988 to 1990, she was the General Counsel of Bank One, Dayton, Ohio.
 She was an attorney with the Cincinnati law firm of Taft, Stettinius & Hollister from 1990 to 1994.